"HIP and HOP is INTELLIGENT MOVEMENT" - KRS-One

 THE HIP HOP PRESERVATION PROJECT

-Keepers of the Art, Inc (KOTA) is seeking matching funds in the amount of $55,860 for the production 2017 Hip-Hop Preservation Project.
-We are excited to say that KOTA was chosen a 2016 winner of the Knight Foundation’s City of Akron Arts Challenge.
-Winners of the Art Challenge are charged of raising the matching funds in order to receive their monetary rewards.
+Keepers of the Art, Inc (KOTA) is seeking matching funds in the amount of $22,000 for the production of the 2018 Hip-Hop Preservation Project.
+We are excited to say that KOTA was chosen a 2018 winner of the Knight Foundation’s City of Akron Arts Challenge.
+Winners of the Art Challenge are charged with raising the matching funds in order to receive their monetary rewards.

-The inaugural HHPP will take place September 14-16, 2017 at various venue locations within the City of Akron.
-The Weekend will consist of an assortment of events including: concerts, lectures, films, discussions, workshops and presentations.
+This year, the HHPP will take place September 1st-8th, 2018 in downtown Akron.
+The event will consist of an assortment of events including: concerts, lectures, discussions, workshops and presentations.
 Join the HHPP Movement and become a part of the solution.
-Together we can bring Hip Hop back to its roots.
+Together we can bring Hip Hop back to its roots!

-The HHPP gives these individuals an opportunity to play a part in "making hip hop great again,"whether through attendance or financial support.
+The HHPP gives these individuals an opportunity to play a part in uplifting Hip Hop, whether through attendance or financial support.
 The primary goal of the HHPP is to bridge the generational gap that exists in the culture.
 This generational gap consistently creates dysfunction within the culture.
 It allows contemporary artists to dismiss the importance of knowing and respecting those artists who paved the way.
 It also keeps the elders of the culture from connecting with the contemporary artists to offer guidance.

 Hip Hop’s music is a music of the people, just as folk, country, gospel, jazz...etc. it should reflect the diversity of the people.
 When it only reflects the lowest form of a people it becomes problematic.
 We need balance!
 Especially now, with the potential future ahead, the Hip Hop community needs to galvonize itself under its universal umbrella of "love, peace, unity & having fun".
 We can no longer allow corporate interests to dictate the language, thoughts & images that permeate the minds of our youth & society through the guise of hip hop.